1 - 2

 There, you might even spot a canoe upside down on the beach with a paddle propped next to it, inviting you to take it out onto the lake.

 It's up to you if you trust the hull patches and liberal swathes of duct tape to hold the canoe together.
-You can either turn around at this point for a short run or continue following the trail along the lake.
+You can either turn around at this point for a short hike or continue following the trail along the lake.

 The trail soon climbs up to a small bluff above Vagt Lake, which affords beautiful views of the lake, the mountains in the background, and a few glaciers high above.